rajyadav1814/edge-agents/scripts/sparc2/README.md

 A defining feature of SPARC is its ability to track code changes over time, functioning like a perfect memory of your code’s evolution.
 It uses a unified diff system to capture precisely what changed between versions rather than storing entire files, dramatically reducing storage needs and speeding up operations.
 By default, the system tracks changes at the file level for optimal performance, yet it can zoom in to function-level tracking when more granular detail is required.
 This efficient diff tracking ensures smooth performance whether you are working on a small project or a massive enterprise codebase.

-Essentially, SPARCacts as an advanced version control enhancer that integrates with Git and GitHub while leveraging artificial intelligence to manage updates automatically.
+Essentially, SPARC acts as an advanced version control enhancer that integrates with Git and GitHub while leveraging artificial intelligence to manage updates automatically.
 Its understanding of temporal relationships between code modifications allows it to orchestrate complex workflows that support simultaneous contributions from both human developers and AI agents.
 SPARC adapts its processing pace to match developers’ speed, ensuring seamless, conflict-free collaboration.

 At the heart of SPARC lies its vector store—a specialized database that transforms code and text into abstract patterns.
 Instead of merely memorizing exact words, it captures the underlying meaning of the code, similar to understanding cooking techniques rather than just listing ingredients.
 This approach enables the system to locate similar code snippets despite differences in variable names or styles, creating a smart library of your development history.